GarciaInes/Scrum-Mastering/Retro/Questions.md

 * When you say ______, what do you mean?
 * What’s already working that you can build on?

+### Assumption mapping
+Reality check when coming up with tangible actions:
+* Desirable: Do they want this? (us and or other dependent parties)
+* Feasible: Can we do this? (time, energy, headspace, accesses and tools ...)
+* Viable: Should we do this?

 ### Forward facing
 * What would you prefer happen next time
 * What outcome do you hope to get